phantichchai/rl-unity/README.md

 ![](https://github.com/phantichchai/rl-unity/blob/main/Image/polict-network.png)

 ## Description
-- Agent can solve the problem by full connect neural network with curiosity reward and curriculum learning.
+- Disruptor Agent can't do task as well.
-- Agent can collect all 3 items for delivery to destination.
+- Collect Agent can collect all 3 items but can't delivery item.
+- Swap step is too small cause updating each training round is not good enough.

 ### **# Observation Input**
 - Raycast observation vector for return distance between agent and other object (174)